plnspineda/assembly_initialqc/README.md

 The final output information that will tell status of chromosomes can be found in `all_STATS.tsv` (eg. if T2T, TgapT, etc.)

+The `all_STATS.tsv` will lool like this:

+...sample...

+Description of columns:

+- `chr` - chromosome
+- `completion` - status of the chromosome (T mean telomere, noT means no telomere).
+There are 8 scenarios where you can have either T (with telomere) or noT (no telomere) at p-arm, with gap or no gap, and T or noT at q-arm. `T2T` indicates complete chromosome (telomere-to-telomere).
+For example, `noT_gap_T` means there is no telomere at p-arm, there is gap within the sequence and there is telomere at q-arm.
+- `score` - *to be implemented*
+- `contig_name` - the contig comprising of that chromosome
+- `contig` - number of contig aligning to that chromosome
+- `query_length` - total contig size (bp)
+- `ref_length` - reference size (bp)
+- `contig_align` - percentage of the query vs the reference (query_length/ref_length*100)
+- `queryref_proportion` - percentage of the contigs with the reference
+- `missing_contig` - will indicate `likely` if the `contig_align` is less than 100%
+- `gapcount` - number of gaps within the contigs
+- `total_gap_bp` - size of gaps in total (bp)
+- `telomere` - will indicate `p` if there's telomere in chromosome's short-arm, `q` if it's in chromosome's long-arm, `pq` if it's in both, or `0` if there is none.
+We counted presence of telomere if there is 50 counts of `TTAGGG/CCCTAA` within the 20Kbp window at each end of the sequence.
+- `p_count` - number of telomeric sequence (TTAGGG) in p-arm
+- `q-count` - number of telomeric sequence (TTAGGG) in q-arm
+- `path_name` - the name of the contig pathway (this is useful for bandage visualisation)
+- `nodes` - the nodes sequence for that contig (this is useful for bandage visualisation. copy this sequence and paste it in `find node` in bandage to see this contig in the graph)

 file:

     - all_chr_assembly.tsv (incomplete information about each homologous contigs, can be deleted)